 Gilbert stresses the importance of knowing who you’re selling to at your pop-up.

 “Closely identify the target audience,” he says.
 “This not only ties into the physical location of the pop-up, but also how to reach them.
 Use the medium your target demo uses.”

 Run geo-targeted paid social and display ad campaigns (again, depending on where your audience hangs out) to get the word out about your pop-up to a local audience.

 “Be very specific about what is happening at the pop-up to heighten curiosity,” advises Gilbert.
 “For St. Ives in Manhattan, a social media campaign to young women pushed a particular aspect of the pop-up experience: mixing your own cosmetics.”

-Check out these guides to get started with your own campaigns:
+Check out these guides to get started with your own local marketing campaigns: